 The 5 Biggest Mistakes Veteran and Military Home Buyers Make

-Having a place to call your own—whether you’re going to be there for four years or forever—is an essential part of the American dream.
-The U.S. Department of Veterans Affairs offers plenty of great programs to help those who have served in the military get there, but the process isn’t foolproof.
-People can (and do) make mistakes buying their first home, second home, or 10th home.
+Having a place to call your own—whether it’s your starter home or your forever home—is an essential part of the American dream.
+And the U.S. Department of Veterans Affairs offers plenty of great programs to help those who have served in the military become first-time homebuyers.

-If you’re getting a VA loan, make sure you work with a Realtor who understands the process.
+If you’re getting a VA loan, make sure you work with a real estate agent who understands the VA home loan process.

-That’s right—pretty much everything will get easier as soon as your lender knows your military status, so speak up!
+Pretty much everything will get easier as soon as your lender knows you’re a Veteran or service member, so speak up!

-Mistake No. 3: Forgetting about all the home-buying costs
+Mistake No. 3: Forgetting about all upfront home-buying costs

-While you’ll have a ton of financial advantages with your VA loan, you willhave some costs to deal with.
+While you’ll have a ton of financial advantages with your VA loan, you will have some borrower costs to deal with.

-“Probably the biggest mistake I see is active-duty members coming into the home-buying process and not knowing there are other costs and feesnecessary for buying a home,” Fraser says.
+“Probably the biggest mistake I see is active-duty members coming into the home-buying process and not knowing there are other closing costs and fees necessary for buying a home,” Fraser says.

-When you’re buying a home, you’ll likely have to plunk down a bit of cash for things like a home appraisal and inspection.
+When you’re buying a home, even if you have little or no down payment, you’ll likely have to plunk down a bit of cash for things like a home appraisal and inspection.
 It might not cost much in the large scheme of things, but it’ll help speed things along if you come prepared knowing what you’ll have to shell out for.

 Mistake No. 4: Not thinking of your home as an investment